-All charges not paid by the specified due dates will be assessed a late payment fee of \$1.50 on each \$100 owed with a minimum of \$5.00.
+All charges not paid by the specified due dates will be assessed a late payment fee of \$1.50 on each \$100 owed (minimum late fee of \$5).

 Financial Clearance

 No transcript (official or unofficial) will be issued for a student who has an outstanding balance.
 Diplomas of graduating students will not be released until all indebtedness to the university is cleared.